Students who have not already earned a Master of Science degree will follow the these procedures.

 - Carefully read and understand the Graduate School's instructions as explained on the page titled Preparing to Graduate.

-- Pick up your ME Warrant from the ME office.
+- Pick up your ME Committee Signature Form from the ME office.

-- Take the ME Warrant to the Final Exam.
+- Take the ME Committee Signature Form to the Final Exam.

-- Obtain signatures on the Doctoral Dissertation Reading Committee Approval Form and the ME Warrant.
+- Obtain signatures on the ME Committee Signature Form.

 Upon completion of the Exam and no later than the last day of the quarter, the student must:

-- Return the signed ME Warrant to the ME Office.
+- Return the signed ME Committee Signature Form to the ME Office.

-- Upload the final version of the dissertation to the Graduate School through ETD Administrator website.
+- Doctoral Reading Committee members to submit electronic approval of your dissertation in Committee log in before student can upload the final version of the dissertation to the Graduate School through ETD Administrator website.

 - Once dissertation submission is completed, notify the Graduate Academic Counselor at email@example.com.